SoummoSinghoRoy/shopproduct-listing-app/Readme.md

 2. We can add own nesseccary property with request as a request object property like: req.user.
 We must bind loggedIn user because when a user send request the server verify this user data is exist & all request will perfom based on this user.
 Otherwise server will not understand that which user send request in server & what response server will back.
 3. If need to available nesseccary credentials for views all template of the application we can use res.locals. res.locals make available nesseccary credentials for views all template.
 4. If we need to store multiple data for one credentials (such as - address) & have multiple input fields for get data then our model schema will be array of object, but we have no multiple field but need to store multiple data then our model schema type will be array/object.
+5. when we work with multiple uploaded file we use req.files for getting uploaded data but work with singular we use req.file.